ItsCryp7iC/GenshinImpactResourceCalculator/README.md

 ## Acknowledgements

-Special thanks to [ItsCryp7iC](https://github.com/ItsCryp7iC) for their contributions to this project.
+Special thanks to [ChatGPT](https://www.openai.com/chatgpt) for assisting with the development of this project.

 ## Contact

 For any questions or feedback, please reach out to [Emon Hasan Nayeem](mailto:its3m0n@gmail.com).

 ## Credits

-Special thanks to [ChatGPT](https://www.openai.com/chatgpt) for assisting with the development of this project.

 ---